 Although a growing body of literature shows that protected areas are seldom effective if subject to unmitigated risks from land use change, weak governance and climate change (Schulze et al. 2018; Tesfaw et al. 2018; Maxwell et al. 2019), most systematic conservation planning efforts prioritize land based on ecological value and some measure of cost.
-We show how only small (1.6%) increases in land area, but importantly a change in the spatial configuration of where protected areas are places, may reduce the vulnerability of protected areas to future threats if risk are explicitly considered during planning stages (Fig. 1).
+We show how relatively small (1.6%) increases in land area, but importantly a change in the spatial configuration of where protected areas are placed, may reduce the vulnerability of protected areas to future threats if risk is explicitly considered during planning stages (Fig. 1).
 Across all planning scenarios, we identified 8.5 million km2 of priority lands that either uniquely contributed to conservation targets (e.g., high endemism) or were resilient to the risks we modeled.
-Countries with large proportions of land already in protection (e.g., Brazil with >30%) also had similar priorities for risk vs. null scenarios.
-Such shared priority areas across planning scenarios are likely to provide good return on conservation investments.
+Countries with large proportions of land already in protection (e.g., Brazil with >30%) also had similar priorities for risk vs. baseline scenarios.
+Although our results are meant to illustrate the importance of considering risk, rather than directly informing real-world decisions (which will likely take place at national or subnational scales), such shared priority areas across planning scenarios do appear to represent good return on conservation investments.

-Despite modest differences across scenarios in the global land area required to conserve terrestrial vertebrates, shifts in the locations of priority areas sometimes resulted in substantial increases within any given nation.
+Despite relatively modest differences across scenarios in the amount of land required to conserve terrestrial vertebrates, shifts in the locations of priority areas sometimes resulted in substantial increases within any given nation.
 These asymmetries highlight the importance of cross-jurisdictional coordination to promote collaboration and improve the effectiveness of protected area systems (Dallimer & Strange 2015).
 In regions where nations vary widely in exposure to risks, coordination may provide opportunity to offset or otherwise mitigate risks by adjusting the geographic locations and/or boundaries of protected areas.
 Cooperative governance frameworks (Miller et al. 2019) are especially important for countries supporting wide-ranging species that are expected to be impacted by climate, land use, and governance risk across borders (Fig. 3).
-These governance frameworks, both within and among countries, would need to be developed in an environmentally just and equitable way to deliver benefits to biodiversity and local communities (Martin et al. 2013).
+These governance frameworks would need to be developed in an environmentally just and equitable way to deliver benefits to biodiversity and local communities (Martin et al. 2013).

+Within countries, the implementation of enhanced protected area networks will be highly dependent on local legal frameworks regarding land-use protection.
+For example, in Canada, most land (approx. 86%) is controlled by provincial and territorial governments, although there is increasing momentum for conservation partnerships with Indigenous peoples and their governments.
+In contrast, in the USA the federal government is the largest landowner (controlling approx. 27% of land), with only 9% of land being owned by states.
+Despite differences in governance structure among countries, cooperation among various jurisdictions within them will be essential for achieving broader protected area targets.
+Some level of rebalancing opportunity costs may also be necessary for those jurisdictions shouldering the largest burden of protected area expansion.

 A novel contribution of our framework is that it explicitly incorporates multiple risk factors at the same time.
 Previous work has incorporated single risk factors analogous to those we used, including governance (Mascia & Pailler 2011; Eklund & Cabeza-Jaimejuan 2017), climate change (Hoffmann et al. 2019) and land use change (Pouzols et al. 2014; Di Minin et al. 2016) demonstrating the importance of each type of risk in protected area planning.
 Our results similarly demonstrate that protected area expansion decisions can be profoundly influenced by all three risk factors combined, yet they also show that relatively little additional protected area is required to account for these risks.